 These are a classic dessert treat that is perfect for holidays and gatherings.
 You can also dip or drizzle them in chocolate!

 Last week I had a serious craving for Cream Horns.
 If you’ve never had one before, you are missing out!
-The buttery puff pastry is baked to perfection and then filling with a sweet vanilla cream!
+The buttery puff pastry is baked to perfection and then filled with a sweet vanilla cream!
 They are AMAZING!

 They are very popular in New England and you can find them shaped as a tube or as a cone/horn.
-I love this recipe because with store-bought pastry dough, they are actually really easy to make!
+I love this recipe because, with store-bought pastry dough, they are actually really easy to make!

 Don’t skip the shortening – it is key!
 And while the cream is optional, I highly recommend using it (or half & half) because it really fluffs up the filling for a lovely texture that doesn’t make it feel greasy.

 As I said before, Cream Horns are really simple to make!
 You’ll need dough molds or you can also use sugar cones that have been wrapped in aluminum foil.

 Step 1: Begin by unfolding your puff pastry dough on a lightly floured surface and rolling it out with a lightly floured rolling pin.

 Step 2: You should still be able to identify where the fold lines were.
 Cut each section into 4 evenly sized strips with a pastry wheel or pizza cutter.

 Step 3: Wrap your strips of dough around the molds, slightly overlapping the dough.

 Expert Tip: Dip your fingers in water to soften the ends of the dough strips and make them sticky enough to adhere to each other.